portswigger-all-labs

 DOM Representation

 JavaScript can access and manipulate the DOM, changing the page’s structure, style, and content dynamically.
-This powerful feature, when misused or handled insecurely, leads to DOM-based vulnerabilities.
+While this is a powerful feature, improper handling can lead to DOM-based vulnerabilities.

 These vulnerabilities occur when attacker-controlled data (source) is passed into a dangerous function or object (sink) without proper validation or sanitization.